 Typically, five-digit telephone numbers were used (before the universal use of 7-digit numbers) in cities with more than one central office but just a few.
-The first digit tells the central office that serves the line.
-The numbers are customarily shown, in telephone directories and in advertising and the like this way: 5-236813.
+The first digit (the "central office code" tells the central office that serves the line.
+The numbers are customarily shown, in telephone directories and in advertising and the like this way: 5-2368.
 This of course would be a line served by the "5" office.
 A line with number 8-5746 would be served by the "8" office.

-12 Network here is used in the sense of the structure in a switching system through which calls flow from one line to another across the system, and not in the sense of a number of interconnected witching systems..
+&lt;sup>12 Network here is used in the sense of the structure in a switching system through which calls flow from one line to another across the system, and not in the sense of a number of interconnected witching systems..